 Bacharach and co-producer Bruce Swedien, perhaps best known for his collaborations with Quincy Jones and Michael Jackson, offer an instrumental version as “Night Shift Love Theme.”
 Perhaps Bacharach's original intentions were better expressed on this track.
 It’s a straightforward reading led by a very “1982” synthesizer part (what else?) with a harmonica presence that anticipates Stevie Wonder’s exceptional role on the later recording.
 The only other instrumental from the score included on the soundtrack album is “Street Talk,” a mildly funky piece that recalls some of Isaac Hayes’ cues from Shaft, some of which, in turn, sound as if they were inspired by early Bacharach (think of “Early Sunday Morning”).

 Night Shift may not be remembered as a career high point for either Burt Bacharach or Ron Howard.
 But the film, like its soundtrack recording, offers a number of pleasures that make it well worth revisiting.
 The soundtrack has never been officially released on compact disc, though bootlegs proliferate in the usual places.
-Perhaps one of the enterprising film score labels we love to cover here at The Second Disc is ready for a little moonlighting on the night shift?
-It’s time to capitalize on 1980s soundtrack nostalgia and the still-considerable fan base for Bacharach’s ouevre.
+Perhaps one of the enterprising labels we love to cover here at The Second Disc is ready for a little moonlighting on the night shift?
+It’s time to capitalize on 1980s soundtrack nostalgia and the still-considerable fan base for Bacharach's ouevre.
 And how about an expanded edition?
 There’s more of the maestro’s original score that could be excavated, as well as songs excised from the album but included in the film.
 These include “You Really Got Me” by Van Halen, “Jumpin’ Jack Flash” by the Rolling Stones (from Love You Live) and “Cutting Branches for a Temporary Shelter” by the Penguin Café Orchestra.
-(Admittedly, two of those three are long shots for licensing!)
+(Admittedly, two of these three are long shots for licensing!)

 We’re hoping someday, someway, for a CD reissue of Night Shift!